Boško Čolak-Antić: Early life and family

 Boško I Čolak-Antić was born on 21 August 1871 in Kragujevac, then part of the Principality of Serbia, into the Čolak-Antić family, known for its historical contributions to Serbia’s military.
 The family traced its lineage back to Vojvoda Čolak-Anta Simeonović, a notable leader of the First Serbian Uprising against the Ottoman Empire. Čolak-Antić was the eldest son of Colonel Ilija Čolak-Antić, commander of the Serbian Ibar Army during the Serbo-Turkish war, and Jelena (née Matić).
 His maternal grandfather was Dimitrije Matić, a prominent Liberal politician and philosopher who served as a minister and was president of the National Assembly when Serbia gained independence from the Ottoman Empire. Čolak-Antić had a younger brother, Vojin Čolak-Antić, who became a Yugoslav general, and a sister, Jovanka, who married the writer Ilija Vukićević.

-After completing his secondary education and graduating from the Belgrade Higher School (Beogradska Velika škola) and the Faculty of Law, he pursued legal studies at the University of Geneva, where he earned his doctorate in law in 1894.
+After completing his secondary education and graduating from the Belgrade Velika škola and the Faculty of Law, he pursued legal studies at the University of Geneva, where he earned his doctorate in law in 1894.
 Upon returning to Serbia, he began his career at the Ministry of Finance before transferring to the Ministry of Foreign Affairs in 1898, joining the diplomatic service in December of that year.